BJP leaders make 'Modi Ka Parivar' statement after Lalu Prasad's 'no family' jibe at PM | Politics

 ''In that series, yesterday (Sunday), at a rally in Patna, once again such petty remarks were made against Prime Minister Modi by Lalu Prasad Yadav in the presence of INDI alliance leaders.
 This is sad and painful,'' Trivedi said at a press conference at the BJP headquarters here.

 ''He (Yadav) has talked about Modi's family.
-I want to remind (Yadav) that for Prime Minister Modi the entire country is his family,'' the BJP leader added.
+I want to remind him (Yadav) that, for Prime Minister Modi, the entire country is his family,'' the BJP leader said, asserting that people of the country will give a fitting reply to the ''political arrogance'' of the opposition parties.

 Some opposition parties have formed the INDIA bloc to take on the BJP in the upcoming Lok Sabha polls.